rahulj1601/Calisthenics-App/README.md

 pip3.9 install -r app_requirements.txt
 ```

-> Note: If you need to exit a `venv` use the following command
+> Note - If you need to exit a `venv` use the following command:
 ```bash
 deactivate
 ```